Here it is, my list of the Top 5 Yarra Valley Wedding Venues for 2019.

 For these reasons, I really recommend Balgownie for wedding parties that are coming to experience the Yarra Valley beyond the wedding.

-A food and beverage wedding at Balgownie Estate will cost from $175 p/head and comes with a lot of inclusions for weddings of 80 guests or more (sit-down receptions are capped at 130 guests) such as hire of the Melba room with floor-to-ceiling windows for the reception, the vineyard facing marquee for the ceremony, a tasting menu and even a complimentary spa suite for the bride and groom.
+A food and beverage wedding at Balgownie Estate will cost from $175 p/head and comes with a lot of inclusions for weddings of 80 guests or more (sit-down receptions are capped at 130 guests) such as hire of the Melba room with floor-to-ceiling windows for the reception, the vineyard facing deck or marquee for the ceremony, a tasting menu and even a complimentary spa suite for the bride and groom.

 Please note: all prices listed were taken directly from the venue websites or staff and are a reference only.
 If you notice any of the information to be incorrect, please email me at [email protected]